Public Projects with Preferences and Predictions

 \subsection{QTM with m alternatives}

+We briefly touch on the case where there are more than two alternatives. \cite{Eguia19,Eguia23} give asymptotic results showing that in their settings, with a fixed distribution of bounded agents, as $n \to \infty$ the welfare of the QTM tends to optimality.
+Here we can give a weaker but nonasymptotic bound of $\geq \frac{1}{m}$.
+The proof is not immediate and involves dividing the alternatives into a group with ``high'' welfare (higher than the mechanism's expectation) and the remainder, an idea from \cite{Eguia23} used in a different way.

-Here we prove Proposition \ref{prop:m-poa}, that $\text{pPoA} \geq \frac{1}{m}$ for the QTM. \begin{proof}[Proof of Proposition \ref{prop:m-poa}] By Proposition \ref{prop:equilibrium-existence}, for this regime of $c$, a pure-strategy equilibrium exists.
+\begin{proof}[Proof of \ref{prop:m-poa}] By Proposition \ref{prop:equilibrium-existence}, for this regime of $c$, a pure-strategy equilibrium exists.
 Assume WLOG that $V_1 \geq \cdots \geq V_m$.
 Recall that $\vect{p}$ is the mechanism's output, i.e. distribution on alternatives, and the welfare is $\sum_{\ell} p_{\ell} V_{\ell}$.
 Let

 the welfare of the mechanism.
 We seek to prove $\frac{\bar{V}}{V_1} \geq \frac{1}{m}$.
 We will lean on the first-order conditions for equilibrium (Lemma \ref{lem:foc}): reproducing Equation (\ref{eq:aggregate-foc}), for each alternative $k$,